-Looking back on his time on the job, Smuda stated that his team had made progress during his three years at the helm, despite an underwhelming European Championship campaign.
+Looking back on his time in the job, Smuda stated that his team had made progress during his three years at the helm, despite their underwhelming European Championship campaign.

-Reflecting on the Czech clash, Smuda stated that his side approached the fixture with a lackadaisical attitude, and was punished by its impressive opponent.
+Reflecting on the Czech clash, Smuda stated that his side approached the fixture with a lackadaisical attitude, and were punished by their impressive opponents.

 "We had to eat a huge slice of humble pie," he told reporters after the match.
 "We looked too confident of winning here, perhaps.
 The Czechs were great, and played a better game.